johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 Programmers are often tempted to think of two **different** values as being equal when they are different **representations** of the same underlying value.

-- Two timestamps corresponding to the same UTC time but with different timestamps
+- Two timestamps corresponding to the same moment in time but with different time zones
 - Two measurements representing the same length but using different units
 - Two unicode strings with the same NFC normalization but different codepoints
-- Two numeric values of different types representing the same value point on the number line

 But it is best to think of each of these as **different** values that can be used to **represent** the **same underlying value**.